Continuing Education Activity

 Clinical Significance

 Sensory nerve conduction studies should be normal in ALS as the dorsal root ganglion is spared in this disease.
-Sensory nerve action potentials (SNAPs) are not affected in ALS and must be performed to rule out other diseases such as peripheral neuropathy, or plexopathies, in which SNAPs are affected.
-The sural nerve and ulnar nerves in particular should be tested.
+Sensory nerve action potentials (SNAPs) are not affected in ALS and must be performed to rule out other diseases, such as peripheral neuropathy or plexopathies, in which SNAPs are affected.
+The sural nerve and ulnar nerves, in particular, should be tested.
 It is possible to have an abnormal SNAP with ALS patients if there is a coexisting unrelated medical condition such as peripheral neuropathy.[14]

 Chronic denervation is manifested via changes in the motor unit potential (MUP) of nerves.
 There is an increased duration and amplitude of MUPs as collateral sprouts from unaffected anterior horn cells reinnervate muscle fibers that have lost their innervation.
-These MUPs are polyphasic and will vary in configuration, having more than four phases in an MUP.
+These MUPs are polyphasic and vary in configuration, having more than 4 phases in an MUP.
 Decreased recruitment of MUPs is seen with abnormally increased firing rates.
 This reflects the loss of MUPs and can be seen early in the disease.[15][14]

 Enhancing Healthcare Team Outcomes